J. McVicker Hunt: Other notable contributions

-Joseph McVicker Hunt was elected and served as the American Psychological Association president from 1951-1952.
-He was also the editor of the Journal of Abnormal and Social Psychology from 1949-1955, was a member of the APA council of representatives and the president of the APA’s Division of Clinical Psychology from 1967-1970.
+Joseph McVicker Hunt was elected and served as the American Psychological Association president from 1951 to 1952.
+He was also the editor of the Journal of Abnormal and Social Psychology from 1949 to 1955, was a member of the APA council of representatives and the president of the APA's Division of Clinical Psychology from 1967 to 1970.
 He also helped establish the American Psychological Foundation.
 Additionally, Hunt laid the groundwork for the Head Start Program in the early 1960s.
 He did this by emphasizing the importance of early education and developed psychometric methods that assessed cognitive developments in young children.
-Hunt also served as the leader of the White House Task Force on Early Childhood Development under President Lyndon B. Johnson, which is known for their report entitled “A Bill of Rights for Children.”
+Hunt also served as the leader of the White House Task Force on Early Childhood Development under President Lyndon B. Johnson, which is known for their report entitled "A Bill of Rights for Children."

 Awards and honors

 Hunt received a number of awards, including the Award for Excellence in Research from the American Personal and Guidance Association and the Research Career Award from the National Institute of Mental Health.
-Hunt held a National Institute of Mental Health Research Career Award from 1962-1974, was awarded the Gold Medal of the American Psychological Association in 1970, received the Distinguished Contribution Award of APA developmental psychology division and the G. Stanley Hall Award from the clinical psychology division.
+Hunt held a National Institute of Mental Health Research Career Award from 1962 to 1974, was awarded the Gold Medal of the American Psychological Association in 1970, received the Distinguished Contribution Award of APA developmental psychology division and the G. Stanley Hall Award from the clinical psychology division.